decentralized-identity/linked-vp/spec/spec.md

 - Challenge to prove currentness
 - Never reuse a challenge
 - Domain name? - something public? that communicates that this VP is meant for a public audience
-- Public outdated information
+- Public outdated data
-  - Holder is advised to keep the published information up to date
+  - Holder is advised to keep the published data up to date

 - See also Replay Attack